elixir-berlin/planning/Hosts-Guideline.md

 * :beers: Drinks alcoholic and/or non-alcoholic
 * :pizza: food
-* :briefcase: Swag bag for speakers(if you are not sure, contact us and you can sponser giveaway Elixir Berlin swag with your compnay name on it!)
+* :briefcase: Swag bag for speakers(if you are not sure, contact us and you can sponser giveaway Elixir Berlin swag with your company name on it!)

 ## Looks good?